kvathupo/art-of-multicore/ch-1/exer-1/README.md

 # Exercise 1
+_How do we know we solved the Dining Philosopher's problem?_ The behavior of each philosopher is programmed such that they constantly attempt to eat, and always attempt to stop eating.
+If solved, no philosopher is eating.

 ### Terminology
 * __Starvation:__ There exists a scenario where at least one thread is blocked, and can never progress.